 There are always emotions in court.
 That is why you should consider engaging a professional to help sort betwixt them and necessary motions that are the best way to get the court to hear your case.
 If you choose to run away, there is a chance your children's other parent may allege you are...Read more »

 Yes, your adopted child is legally your responsibility.
 Hire an attorney to help you process your divorce smoothly.
 There are some arrangements you should discuss regarding "the kid" that will affect child support.

 The father signed the birth certificate knowing it wasn't his daughter but he's been paying child support for 16 years how can I stop the payments?
 Now he wants out he is not her blood dad but according to the birth certificate he is.
-I need some advice when it comes to this he does have other kids...
+I need some advice when it comes to this he does have...
 Read more »

 If you can satisfy the residency requirements of that state, yes.
 Speak to a family lawyer in the area where you are living, or will be living for the next year.
 Residency may be based on either spouse, so if your wife is living in that jurisdiction for the required time, that is another...Read more »

 I'm married now.
 I got married 3 years and 4 months ago.
 I had been thinking of writing a Prenuptial Agreement before getting married, but I and she had to hurry to finish doing all steps because of an international marriage.
 We are Rhode Island residents.
 I have LLC (solo membership) in a...
 Read more »